f-francine/banking-api/README.md

 ## Banking API

-Payment API, where it is possible to make withdrawals and transfers between users
+Banking API, where it is possible to make withdrawals and transfers between users

 ### How to run